AshwaniKrSonu619/AshwaniKrSonu619/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Data Science with Pyhon
+- 🔭 I’m currently working on ...Data Science with Python
 - 🌱 I’m currently learning ...
-Data Science ,Core Pyhton
+Data Science ,Core Python
 - 👯 I’m looking to collaborate on ...Core Python
 - 🤔 I’m looking for help with ...Java Programming and Software Development Engineering
 - 💬 Ask me about ...Anything